sampsyo/home/_drafts/recording.md

 Editing videos takes me a long time because I make lots of mistakes.
 Here are my only tips for making it a little less painful.

 I try as hard as I can to pretend that I'm doing a live, in-person lecture in a real classroom, where there's no editing and mistakes are just part of life.
 I never stop recording and try to just keep on truckin' when I screw up.

-Somehow, that tactic is far easier said than done, and every few minutes I still get sufficiently derailed that an edit becomes inevitable (e.g., I lose my train of thought, mutter swear words, and pace around the room for a minute before getting back on track).
+Somehow, that attitude is unbelievably hard to maintain, and every few minutes I still get sufficiently derailed that an edit becomes inevitable (e.g., I lose my train of thought, mutter swear words, and pace around the room for a minute before getting back on track).
 For those, I use ScreenFlow's feature where you can press a hotkey to make a marker in the timeline to indicate that you want to edit something there later.
 Then, when editing, I can just jump between markers---I never watch the whole thing all the way through, which saves a ton of time.